 Why Even Small Sins Matter?

 They act like tiny cracks in a foundation, which, if left unchecked, can grow into larger fractures.
-Even minor offenses, such as a careless lie or neglecting prayer, hinder spiritual growth and foster a sense of complacency.
+Even small offenses, like a careless lie or skipping prayer, can slow spiritual growth.
+They also create a sense of complacency.

 Using Guides or Prayers

-The Ten Commandments provide a moral foundation, highlighting sins such as dishonesty, disobedience, or lack of reverence for God.
-The Beatitudes, on the other hand, emphasize virtues like humility, mercy, and peacemaking, which can guide self-examination.
+The Ten Commandments offer a moral base.
+They point out sins like dishonesty, disobedience, and disrespect for God.
+The Beatitudes focus on virtues like humility, mercy, and peacemaking.
+These virtues can help in self-examination.

-Prayers such as the Act of Contrition or an Examination of Conscience prayer offer a focused way to seek God’s guidance.
+Prayers like the Act of Contrition and the Examination of Conscience help us find God’s guidance.

 The Power of Confession